dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 KISS (Keep it Simple Stupid) is a family of pseudorandom number generators introduced by George Marsaglia.
 Starting from 1998 Marsaglia posted on various
 3 KB (383 words) - 13:07, 3 February 2019

-SWAT and WADS conferences (redirect from Workshop on Algorithms and Data Structures) the Algorithms and Data Structures Symposium, is an international academic conference in the field of computer science, focusing on algorithms and data
-5 KB (491 words) - 20:25, 30 April 2018

 Evdokimov's algorithm
 computational number theory, Evdokimov's algorithm, named after Sergei Evdokimov, is the asymptotically fastest known algorithm for factorization of polynomials
 3 KB (508 words) - 05:45, 21 March 2019

-Biclustering (redirect from Biclustering algorithms) used by Mirkin.
-This algorithm was not generalized until 2000 when Y. Cheng and G. M. Church proposed a biclustering algorithm based on variance and
-25 KB (3,041 words) - 22:37, 15 March 2019

 Even–Paz protocol (redirect from Even-Paz algorithm) The Even-Paz algorithm is an computationally-efficient algorithm for fair cake-cutting.
 It involves a certain heterogeneous and divisible resource, such